noaa-pifsc/Centralized-Cruise-Database/docs/Centralized Cruise Database - Technical Documentation.md

     -   **\*\*Note**: The automated test cases require this script to be executed on a development/test instance.
 DVM rules and data will be purged from the database, to avoid data loss do not execute this on a production database.

 ## Features:
+-   The DB Module Packager (DMP) project was utilized to streamline the installation of the custom database modules listed below:
+    -   The DMP APEX Application use case was implemented on the template project
+        -   Repository URL: <git@picgitlab.nmfs.local:centralized-data-tools/db-module-packager.git> in the use_cases\\APEX folder
+        -   Database: 1.2 (Git tag: DMP_APX_v1.2)
 -   The database requires the Centralized Utilities to be deployed on the CEN_UTILS schema in order for the database views to work properly when querying the cruise and cruise leg information
     -   Version Control Information:
         -   URL (Git): git@picgitlab.nmfs.local:centralized-data-tools/centralized-utilities.git